materialsproject/MPCite/docs/index.md

-# Welcome to MPCite
+# Home

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For the source code visit the [GitHub Repository](https://github.com/materialsproject/MPCite).

 ## Commands